⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 65%

-Electric vehicle charging and other related energy management services.
+Electric vehicle charging hardware and cloud-based energy monitoring services.

 🎯 WHY THIS MATTERS